 April 14 through April 21, 2018 (excluding Sunday)

 Private Land: Licensed junior hunter and adult mentor must both have a valid Resident Game Bird Conservation Stamp and written consent from landowner.

 State Land: Licensed junior hunter and adult mentor must both have a Resident Game Bird Conservation Stamp.
 Adult mentor may assist in calling turkeys.

 Hunting hours for Junior Turkey Hunter Training Days only are 1/2 hour before sunrise to 5:00 PM.

-Junior hunters must have a valid small game junior hunting license and a 2017 Connecticut Migratory Bird Conservation Stamp.
+Junior hunters (ages 12 to 15) must have a valid small game junior hunting license and a 2018 Connecticut Migratory Bird Conservation Stamp.
+NEW for 2018: Sixteen and 17-year-old hunters can participate in the training day, but they must have a valid hunting license, a 2018 Connecticut Migratory Bird Conservation Stamp, and federal 2018-2019 Migratory Bird Hunting and Conservation Stamp.
 Adults must possess a valid hunting license; however, they are not allowed to carry a firearm.
 Ducks, geese, mergansers, and coots may be hunted.
 Bag limits and shooting hours are the same as for the regular duck and goose hunting seasons.

 State and Private Land: Youth participants must possess a current junior hunting license and a Connecticut Resident Game Bird Conservation Stamp.
 There may be exceptions if hunting on a private shooting preserve or a hunting club property with a Resident Game Bird Stamp exemption.
 Adults must possess a valid hunting license; however, they are not allowed to carry a firearm.